 - Eat foods containing vitamin B, especially vitamin B6, such as brown rice to reduce bloating.

-- Eat foods containing vitamin E such as olive oil and broccoli for relief from menstrual cramps.
+- Eat foods containing vitamin E such as olive oil and broccoli for relief from the cramps.

 - Eat foods rich in magnesium such as walnuts, almonds, and pumpkin seeds to absorb calcium and ease cramps.